What is Facial Fat Grafting or Autologous Fat Transfer?

 - Repeated procedures are often required but it depends on what you are wanting to add volume to (or fill) and how your face responds to the injections

-- It is best performed by a highly skilled Facial Specialist and may get best results when procedures are combined
+- It is best performed by a highly skilled Facial Surgeon and may get best results when procedures are combined

 - Some patients may use a combination of fat transfer and other types of temporary injectable fillers to get the rejuvenating effects they are seeking

-Ask your Specialist about ALL of your options – Surgeons such as our leading Facial Surgery experts Dr Doug McManamny, Dr Richard Maxwell, Dr Tom Robbins and Dr Geoff Barnett (and Eyelid Surgeon Dr Benjamin Burt) may be able to recommend a combination of procedures to give you long-lasting yet natural-looking facial rejuvenation and scar minimisation results.
+Ask your Surgeon about ALL of your options – Surgeons such as our leading Facial Surgery experts Dr Sackelariou, Dr Richard Maxwell and Dr Geoff Barnett (and Eyelid Surgeon Dr Benjamin Burt) may be able to recommend a combination of procedures to give you long-lasting yet natural-looking facial rejuvenation and scar minimisation results.

 Fat Graft survival rates vary.